JDK-Plus/spring-boot-starter-websocket/README.md

 # udp broadcast listening port, if it is less than or equal to 0, it will not listen for messages
 plus.jdk.websocket.broadcast-monitor-port=10300

+# Whether to print the received UDP broadcast information to the log
+plus.jdk.websocket.print-broadcast-message=true
 ```

 ## Example of use